Bipolar Marriage Statistics

 About 90% of marriages with a bipolar spouse will end in divorce

-Managing Bipolar Disorder article published by Psychology Today last November 2003 says that about 90% of marriages with a bipolar spouse will end in divorce.
-Having a Bipolar spouse could be more challenging than a normal husband-wife relationship.
-There could experience emotions they don’t think they should be having, like anger, frustration, and even hate.
-These could lead to more severe arguments and put tension in a marriage that will ultimately cause the dissolution of marriage.
+They can experience emotions they don’t think they should be having, like anger, frustration, and even hate.
+The unwanted emotions can lead to more severe arguments and put tension in a marriage that will ultimately cause the dissolution of the union.

 What is the infidelity rate in marriages with bipolar spouses?